Who We Are

 Thea Upham

-Thea moved to Providence in 2004 to attend Johnson & Wales University, where she earned a degree in Food Service Entrepreneurship.
-She has spent the past 15 years working as a chef, farmers market vendor, and farm hand, always mindful of linking her work to the larger local food system.
+Thea moved to Providence in 2004 to attend Johnson & Wales University and graduated with a degree in Food Service Entrepreneurship.
+She has spent the past 10 years working with food in different capacities — as a chef, farmers market vendor, and farm hand — and has always been mindful of linking her work to the larger local food system.
 She firmly believes that the decisions we make about what we eat and where it comes from can have great impacts on the health and welfare of our local community.
-She directs programs and operations at Farm Fresh Rhode Island.
+Thea ties these ideals into her work at Farm Fresh RI every day.

 The work of the Council continues to bear fruit in every part of Rhode Island’s food system – from forging relationships that strengthen our network of food producers and food distributors, to increasing federal and regional support for local food, to helping our state agencies and legislators to focus on issues of equity and climate resilience in our food system.
 I am honored to work with such a passionate group of good food advocates.”